weleoka/Lab2/host/Create_Test_Environment.md

 "q" to quit

+## Step 2 Pull Docker Images

-3. Download the images before running docker-compose with the following:
+Download the images before running docker-compose with the following:

 ```bash
 docker pull mysql